Superheavy WIMP dark matter from incomplete thermalization: Introduction

-In this paper, motivated by the fact that ``Weakly Interacting'' in the word ``WIMP" originally and literally stands for the electroweak $SU(2)_L \times U(1)_Y$ interaction of the SM~\cite{Lee:1977ua}, we consider a conventional weak-interacting DM particle and no new interaction is introduced for the WIMP DM particle.
-Since the gauge coupling constants of the $SU(2)_L \times U(1)_Y$ interaction are of the order of unity, the only way to avoid the overabundance of superheavy WIMP DM is to set an appropriate reheating temperature $T_R$ after inflation lower than $m_{DM}$.
+In this paper, motivated by the fact that ``Weakly Interacting'' in the word ``WIMP'' originally and literally stands for the electroweak $SU(2)_{L} \times U(1)_{Y}$ interaction of the SM~\cite{Lee:1977ua}, we consider a conventional weak-interacting DM particle and no new interaction is introduced for the WIMP DM particle.
+Since the gauge coupling constants of the $SU(2)_{L} \times U(1)_{Y}$ interaction are of the order of unity, the only way to avoid the overabundance of superheavy WIMP DM is to set an appropriate reheating temperature $T_{R}$ after inflation lower than $m_{DM}$.
 In Ref.~\cite{Choi:2019pos}, this mechanism has been applied to axino-like particle, fermionic superpartner of ALPs called ``ALPino'', dark matter with a small ALPs decay constant as the weak scale.
-In the following, we will show that a suitable value of the reheating temperature $T_R \simeq m_{DM}/29$ can reproduce the observed relic abundance for a superheavy WIMP DM.
+In the following, we will show that a suitable value of the reheating temperature $T_{R} \simeq m_{DM}/29$ can reproduce the observed relic abundance for a superheavy WIMP DM.\footnote{While we investigate freeze-in scenario in this paper, we note that impacts of a low reheating temperature on WIMP DM freeze out have been studied in Ref.~\cite{Roszkowski:2014lga}.}